Welcome to today's edition of the Rush 24-7 podcast.

 I don't know what tackle he's talking about.

-That game was won.
+You know, folks, that game was won.

 The Bengals had the game won.

-He could have ridden his own ticket.
+He could have written his own ticket.

 He would have been the star of the game two or three times over.

-When there was no hope of Brown that the pass was already long ago incomplete.
+The pass was already long ago incomplete.

-It was just the most it was just downright stupid, whatever else it was.
+It was just the most, it was just downright stupid, whatever else it was.

 Greetings, my friends.